johnstonskj/rust-rdftk/rdftk_skos/README.md

 ## Changes

+**Version 0.1.11**

+* Enhancement; added logic to pull `skos:definition` property and display as text for any resource.

 **Version 0.1.10**

-* Fixed bug in jump-to links
+* Fixed bug in jump-to links; an unwanted trailing ']' character.
-* Fixed bug in tree generation, following non-narrower relationships.
+* Fixed bug in tree generation; it was following non-narrower relationships.

 **Version 0.1.9**

-* Added links at the top to jump down to different sections.
+* Enhancement; added links at the top to jump down to different sections.

 **Version 0.1.8**

-* trim label string to get rid of trailing '-' in fragments.
+* Fixed bug in `label_to_fragment`; trim label string to get rid of trailing '-'.
-* make instances italic in concept tree.
+* Enhancement; make instances italic in concept tree.

 **Version 0.1.7**